 Ways To Prevent Files From Going Missing In Lightroom

 Mistakes happen, and it’s common for files to become unlinked in Lightroom.
 Rather than having to go through the steps outlined here continually, you can take smarter actions in the future.

 Let’s go over a few simple ways to prevent Lightroom files from going missing.

 1. Organize Your Folders And Images Before You Import

-The most common reason photos will go offline in Lightroom is because they get organized after import.
+The most common reason photos get unlinked in Lightroom is because they get organized after import.

 If you’ve put your pictures into Lightroom but then organize your folders on your hard drive after, you’ll likely need to relink the entire bunch.

 2. Stay On Top Of Missing Files

 It’s possible that some files just go missing without you realizing it.
 Maybe you made a small change or merged two folders without thinking much about it.